 Many serious artisans have found the neighboring village of El Puente del Arzobispo more supportive of their commitment to preserve traditional style and quality.
-The ceramics of Talavera de la Reina are so well known to the international tourist that volume production is necessary in order to meet their demands.
+The ceramics of Talavera de la Reina are so well known to the international tourist that volume production is necessary in order to meet the demands.

 La Tienda offers two categories of ceramics from El Puente del Arzobispo.

 Our first collection is completely dishwasher safe.
-We asked the artisan who makes hand made traditional pieces, to glaze the pieces at a high temperature, which makes them impervious to the high temperature of the dishwasher.
+We asked the artisan who makes hand-made traditional pieces, to glaze the pieces at a high temperature, which makes them impervious to the high temperature of the dishwasher.
 There is no risk of the finish being crackled.

 It was quite a tour de force for our artisan Belén.
-She needed to change the composition of the clay and the pigments she used to paint the ceramics because the higher temperature changed to traditional colors!
+She needed to change the composition of the clay and the pigments she used to paint the ceramics because the higher temperature changed the traditional colors!
 Look for the 'dishwasher safe' designation, which appears on most of our ceramics listed on line.

-Our original collection contains hand-made traditional pieces which have been made the traditional way for centuries.
+Our original collection contains hand-made pieces which have been made the traditional way for centuries.
 These ceramics are glazed at a moderate temperature.
 The potter has made two holes in the pedestal so that you may display these colorful hand painted ceramics on the wall of your kitchen, breakfast nook or patio.

 If you use them as a set of set as luncheon dishes and salad plates, be assured that these quality ceramics have high quality glazing and are made from food safe lead-free materials.
 We recommend that they be hand-washed, because placing them in a dishwasher can eventually, over time, cause the glaze to crackle.